RaagShri17/Sentiment-Analyzer--VITyarthi-Project/statement.md

-Real-time sentiment analysis of user-provided text input Classification of text into three categories: Positive, Negative, or Neutral Visual representation using emojis (😊, 😐, 😠)
+Real-time sentiment analysis of user-provided text input Classification of text into three categories: Positive, Negative, or Neutral Numerical sentiment scoring (polarity range: -1.0 to +1.0) Visual representation using emojis (😊, 😐, 😠) Adjustable sensitivity threshold (0.1 to 0.9) for customized analysis

 2. Technical Implementation: